 Read user manual section Transport rates for more info about transport rate differentiation between customers and suppliers.

-In case of an owned truck operation, see section Parameters & Constraints - Yearly mileage of own truck operation.
+In case of an owned truck operation, see section Parameters & Constraints - Yearly mileage estimator.
 It supports the estimation of transport mileage.
 That mileage can be used to estimate transport costs effects more precisely.

 This section explains in detail how to calculate Center of Gravity locations, and includes several (interactive) animations.